pandas-dev/pandas-governance/governance.md

 except as detailed herein, although in exceptional circumstances it may be called upon from time to time to make decisions that are in the best interest of The Project as a whole.
 The Steering Committee will itself decide when a circumstance is exceptional.
+The Steering Committee may not override a PDEP.
+When the Steering Committee meets to discuss an issue, the members of the Steering Committee are responsible for soliciting input from members of the relevant Teams.

 The Steering Committee may create a working group to consider changes to the governance model described in this document, including the creation of new Teams that support the